George Russell (racing driver): Early life

-George Russell was born in King's Lynn, Norfolk, to father Steve and mother Alison.
+Russell was born in King's Lynn, Norfolk, to father Steve and mother Alison.
 His father managed a business selling seeds and pulses, which he sold in 2012 to fund his son's junior racing career.
 Russell is the youngest of three siblings, including sister Cara and brother Benjy.
 He grew up in Tydd St Giles/Wisbech and Castle Rising.

-Russell took up karting at the age of 7, following his brother Benjy, a competitive karter who won the 2007 Super 1 National Kart Championship in the Rotax Max category.
+Russell took up karting at the age of seven, following his brother Benjy, a competitive karter who won the 2007 Super 1 National Kart Championship in the Rotax Max category.
 Russell picked up his number 63 from the kart his brother rented at the time.
 Growing up, his father would intentionally overstate his lap times to motivate him to drive faster.

 Russell attended Wisbech Grammar School, but shifted to homeschooling so that he could devote more time to his racing career.
 At 18, he moved to Milton Keynes to be closer to his junior racing team.